dylanagreen/chrysaora/README.md

   - Side to move (1 feature)
   - Castling rights (4 features)
   - Square position (64 features)
-  - Piece existence (32 features)
+  - Piece existence (32 features)i
-  - More in depth network details can be found in the Chrysora Wiki
 - Search
   - Fail-hard alpha-beta pruning minimax
   - Zobrist hashing indexed transposition tables
-  - Iterative Deepening
+  - Iterative deepening

+## Planned Features
+- Ability to build non-training versions of Chrysaora
+- Automatic saving of weights after a set number of games
+- Self training

 ### Acknowledgements
 I'd like to say a very special thank you to the following engines, which I consulted during the coding of Chrysaora:
-- [Ethereal](https://github.com/AndyGrant/Ethereal), for help with understanding bitboards
+- [Ethereal](https://github.com/AndyGrant/Ethereal), for help with understanding bitboards, as well as their magic numbers
 - [Laser](https://github.com/jeffreyan11/laser-chess-engine), for the idea of recording the ep target square between moves
 - [Stockfish](https://github.com/official-stockfish/Stockfish), for help understanding magic number generation
 - [Lc0](https://github.com/LeelaChessZero/lc0), for paving the way for NN engines
-- [Giraffe](https://github.com/ianfab/Giraffe), for providing the network structure for Chrysaora
+- [Giraffe](https://github.com/ianfab/Giraffe), for providing the initial network structures for Chrysaora
-- [Carrasius](https://github.com/dyth/Carassius), because it was the first coding implementation of TDLeaf(lambda) that I actually understood

 Additionally I'd like to thank the Chess Programming Wiki for its help in getting the project started.